Something in the Water's economic impact on Virginia, weather forecast and Richmond performers

 Zirkle said there are enough hotels to meet the demand this year.

-Virginia Beach restaurants are getting into the festival spirit with Something on the Menu, where restaurants will offer daily menu and drink specials in tandem with the festival.
+Virginia Beach restaurants are getting into the festival spirit with Something on the Menu, during which restaurants will offer daily menu and drink specials in tandem with the festival.

 D. Nachnani, who owns Coastal Edges, a skate and surf shop on Virginia Beach Boulevard, said the 2019 festival “was the best weekend in business in the history of our store in 33 years.”